Distribution of microdata

 In order to allow users to carry out in-depth quantitative analyses, this section makes available the set of survey microdata and their metadata, with the sole exception of some variables subject to confidentiality restrictions.

-The microdata are updated annually; those referring to the year 2022 have been released on June 28, 2023.
-An extensive analysis of the most important survey results is available in the document Survey on international tourism published in the "Statistics" series of Bank of Italy.
+The microdata are updated annually; those referring to the year 2025 were released on April 17, 2026.
+An analysis of the most important survey results will subsequently be made available in the document Survey on international tourism published in the "Statistics" series of Banca d'Italia.

 Data structure